jparker/banditry/README.md

 mask.names # => [:read, :write]
 ```

+In an class with a bitmask attribute, extend `BanditMask::Banditry` and call
-Use `BanditMask::Banditry` to add accessor methods to a class that has a
+`BanditMask::Banditry.bandit_mask` to add accessor methods for working with the
 bitmask attribute.

 ```ruby